leecolarelli/dotfiles/README.md

 - Did you backup local databases you need?
 - Did you remember to save all important documents from non-cloud directories?
 - Did you save all of your work from apps which aren't synced through cloud?
 - Did you update [mackup](https://github.com/lra/mackup) to the latest version and run `mackup backup`?

 ## Installation

-### 1. Update macOS to the latest version
+### 1. Update macOS to the latest version and install xcode

 To get started we first need a local copy of the dotfiles repository.

-If we are on MacOS then we need to access git to be able to clone the repository.

-Therefore, for installation on a new MacOS machine first run the code below as we need the latest Xcode Command Line Tools installed, as it provides us with `git` and `make`.
+First run the code below as we need the latest Xcode Command Line Tools installed, as it provides us with `git`.

 ```
 sudo softwareupdate -i -a